Learning how to read violin sheet music is a challenging but important task.

 Whenever you’re practicing or working from an exercise book make sure to keep these mnemonic devices in mind.
 If you forget the name of a note, first determine whether the note falls on a space or a line.

 Then take your finger or a pencil and point to each note from the bottom on up, while saying aloud the corresponding mnemonic device to refresh your memory.
+See, learning how to read violin notes isn’t that hard after all!

 To read these notes you can use the ones on the staff that you already know as a reference point to figure them out.